dineshgopal29/finding-tilly/blog_post.md

 3. **Streak Counter**: Recognition for consecutive correct answers
 4. **Celebration Effects**: Confetti animation when Tilly is found
 5. **Achievement Certificate**: Printable reward for game completion
+6. **Interactive Popups**: Engaging dialog boxes for hints and location information

 The streak counter was particularly effective: